alexa/ask-sdk-controls/doc/userGuide.md

         .buildAndWrite('./en-US-generated.json');
     ```

-3. Run `build_interaction_models.js` script to build a new interaction model with one that
+3. Run `build_interaction_models.js` script to build a new interaction model that includes
-   includes the library control interaction models included:
+   auto-generated intents and slots for the built-in controls:

     ```bash
     node ./build_interaction_model.js